NightBlobby/N.I.R.A/README.md

-# Priyanshu
-Neural Advanced Interactive Network Assistant (N.A.I.N.A)
+# Neural Advanced Interactive Network Assistant (N.A.I.N.A)

 About:
 => An private AI assistant which helps you with your daily tasks and other related stuff its made in python later if possible will make it into an app which anyone can download it from playstore it can do